Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Experimental Setup

 \subsection{Probing}

-In line with previous work \citep{zhu2024language} we linearly decode belief status from the perspective of different agents by using probing \citep{alain2016understanding}.
+We linearly decode belief status from the perspective of different agents by using probing \citep{alain2016understanding}.
 Probing involves localising specific concepts in a neural model by training a simple classifier (called a \textit{probe}) on model activations to predict a target label associated with the input data.
 To provide a formal definition, we adopt a similar notation to the one introduced in \citep{belinkov2022probing}.
-Let us define an \textit{original model} $f: x \mapsto \hat{y}$ that is trained on a dataset $\mathcal{D}^O = \{x^{(i)}, y^{(i)}\}$ to map input $x$ to output $\hat{y}$.
+Consider an \textit{original model} $f: x \mapsto \hat{y}$ that is trained on a dataset $\mathcal{D}^O = \{x^{(i)}, y^{(i)}\}$ to map input $x$ to output $\hat{y}$.
 Model performance is evaluated by some measure, denoted $\textsc{Perf}(f, \mathcal{D}^O)$.
-A \textit{probe} $g: f_l(x) \mapsto \hat{z}$ maps intermediate representations of $x$ in $f$ at layer $l$ to some property $\hat{z}$, which is the label of interest.
-The probe $g$ is trained on a \textit{probing dataset} $\mathcal{D}^P = \{x^{(i)}, z^{(i)}\}$ and evaluated using some performance measure $\textsc{Perf}(g, f, \mathcal{D}^O, \mathcal{D}^P)$.
-In our case, $f$ is an autoregressive language model that given a sequence of tokens $x$ outputs a probability distribution over the token vocabulary to predict the next token in the sequence.
-Our probe is a logistic regression model $\hat{z} = \sigma(Wa_l + b)$ trained on neural activations $f_l(x) = a_l$ to predict belief labels $y=\{0,1\}$.
+A \textit{probe} $g_l: f_l(x) \mapsto \hat{z}$ maps intermediate representations of $x$ in $f$ at layer $l$ to some property $\hat{z}$, which is the label of interest.
+The probe $g_l$ is trained on a \textit{probing dataset} $\mathcal{D}^P = \{x^{(i)}, z^{(i)}\}$ and evaluated using some performance measure $\textsc{Perf}(g_l, f, \mathcal{D}^O, \mathcal{D}^P)$.
+In our case, $f$ is an autoregressive language model that, given a sequence of tokens $x$, outputs a probability distribution over the token vocabulary to predict the next token in the sequence.
+Our probe is a logistic regression model $g_l: \hat{z} = Wa_l + b$ trained on neural activations $f_l(x) = a_l$ to predict binary belief labels $y=\{0,1\}$.